cilium/cilium/Documentation/operations/system_requirements.rst

 .. [#centos_foot] CentOS 7 requires a third-party kernel provided by `ElRepo <http://elrepo.org/tiki/tiki-index.php>`_
     whereas CentOS 8 ships with a supported kernel.

+.. [#raspbian_foot] Raspbian requires a custom-built kernel because some functionalities are not enabled in the default
+    kernel.

 .. note:: The above list is based on feedback by users.
 If you find an unlisted
           Linux distribution that works well, please let us know by opening a